About the Fair Food Fund

-We know entrepreneurs don’t just need capital, but the right capital.
-Fair Food Fund provides patient, customized financing working with you to match your needs with the right product.
-Products include loans, revenue-based financing, convertible debt, or equity investments.
+We provide patient, customized financing working with you to match your needs with the right product, including traditional loans and more.
+Other financing structures include: revenue-based financing, convertible debt, equity investments, or credit enhancement.

-We bring more than money.
-We provide wrap-around business assistance that meets you where you are.
-This includes targeted one-on-one support, immersive trainings, access to industry expertise, and advising and mentorship from Fair Food Network’s national network.
+We bolster financing with all-encompassing business assistance that meets you where you are.
+This includes targeted one-on-one support, immersive training, access to industry expertise, and advising and mentorship from Fair Food Network’s national network.

-- Geography: We invest in companies incorporated in the U.S. that are working in Camden, New Jersey, Michigan, and in the Northeast United States including Connecticut, Maine, Massachusetts, New Hampshire, New York, Rhode Island, and Vermont.
+We invest in companies incorporated in the U.S. that are working in Michigan and in the Northeast United States.

-- Sector: We invest in businesses working across the food system from farm to fork.
+We invest in all types of businesses working across the food system.

-- Stage: We are stage agnostic.
-We invest in early-stage enterprises and support the continued growth of more mature companies.
+We invest in early-stage businesses and support the continued growth of more mature companies.

-- Financial Sustainability: We’re looking for enterprises that are profitable or can demonstrate a path to profitability.
+We’re looking for businesses that are profitable or can demonstrate a path to profitability.
 We will review your current financial position and discuss your future plans.